chenhao-ye/VG101-Recitation-Class-Notes/RC-week7-Checklist.md

 	return (a + b);		// return value (must consistent with returnType) }
 ```
-- parameter passed by value
+- Parameter passed by value
-- same variable name can be used in different function (they do not share value)
+- Same variable name can be used in different function (they do not share value)
+- If the inside variable share the same name with the outside variable, it will block the outside one
 - Use void function if function return nothing.
 - Use void parameter if function needs no input parameters. (can be omitted)
 ```C